-You'll surprise and delight your friends and family with these thoughtful gifts that have real health benefits.
+You'll surprise and delight your friends and family with these thoughtful gifts for better health.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

-A solid skincare routine has become synonymous with self-care these days and there’s good reason: Taking care of your skin is a way to take care of you.
+A solid skin care routine has become synonymous with self-care time these days and there’s good reason: Taking care of your skin is a way to take care of you.
 And anytime you prioritize your own well-being, that’s a very good thing.
 The same goes for the people in your life.
 Gifting a facial will allow a loved one to book some time to check in with themselves and feel the restorative benefits of walking out with a fresh face.
 (Bonus: If your giftee struggles with acne or other skin concerns, a facial may help lessen the anxiety they have around their skin, according to one study.)
-Heyday, a new skincare and facial destination in New York, Philadelphia, and LA, offers gift certificates to treat someone to much-needed me-time.
+Heyday, a skin care and facial destination in New York, Philadelphia, and Los Angeles, offers gift certificates to treat someone to much-needed me-time.

 Private meditation session

-Let’s be honest: Sometimes when we’re trying to zen out to a meditation podcast or app or simply quiet our mind on our own, we’re not quite sure we’re doing it right.
+Let’s be honest: Sometimes when we’re trying to Zen out to a meditation podcast or app, we’re never quite sure we’re doing it right.
 And while meditation is a practice that does take time to master, it doesn’t hurt to get a little help from the pros.
 Plus, investing in a regular meditation routine is an experience gift that truly keeps on giving.
-Numerous studies have shown that meditation has an impressive list of benefits, from reducing blood pressure to lessening symptoms of depression.
-Meditation studios are popping up all over the country, so search for a studio in your area that offers private or group sessions, like MNDFL in New York or the Meditation Bar in Austin, Texas.
+Numerous studies have shown that meditation has an impressive list of benefits, from lessening symptoms of depression or as a natural remedy to reducing blood pressure.
+Meditation studios offering live-streaming classes include MNDFL and Meditation Bar.